School Notifications About Report Cards

-The next step is in writing the comments.
-You spend a lot of time with their children, and parents expect you to be able to tell them at least a little bit about how they are faring in your classroom.
+You spend a lot of time with your students, and their parents expect you to be able to tell them at least a little bit about how their children are faring in your classroom.
 Choose your words wisely but be honest in your assessments.

 Be careful with comments and choose your words wisely.
 Remember, this is going to be a permanent part of the child’s academic record.